 Of all respondents, a whopping 96% claimed to have ordered products that require parcel delivery since March.
 Three in 10 of these have experienced shipping delays, making it the biggest issue cited by consumers.
 A further 18% said they had lost out financially due to a home delivery gone wrong or missing, with 40% of those losing out by more than £20.

 As a result, nearly one in four have lost confidence when ordering goods from online stores – something that could have a larger impact as people begin their Christmas shopping.

-Citizens Advice has said views of its webpage providing advice on parcel issues had more than doubled to 208,000 between March and October this year compared to just 94,000 over the same period last year.
+Citizens Advice has said views of its webpage providing advice on parcel issues had more than doubled to 208,000 between March and October 2020 compared to just 94,000 over the same period in 2019.

-US shopping app downloads slow to a 4% year-on-year growth in Q3 2020 after a Q2 spike
+US shopping app downloads slowed to a 4% year-on-year growth in Q3 2020 after a Q2 spike

 US shopping app downloads slowed to a 4% year-on-year growth in Q3 2020, following a spike in Q2, according to Sensor Tower’s Mobile Retail Trends Analysis, published in Q4.

 Across the Apple App Store and Google Play, shopping app downloads in the region surpassed 150 million.
 The ranking of most downloaded apps remained mostly unchanged throughout Q1-Q3 in 2020, with Amazon, Wish and Walmart remaining in the top three, in that order, as they did in 2019 However, three new retail apps entered among the remaining seven spots, mirroring their successes in the US market in 2020 – Shop (by Shopify) rocketed to fourth place overall, while fashion retailer SHEIN ranked number seven and Nike crept in at number 10.